inovex/ispark/README.md

 ### Web-UI

  1. Replace the build and push registries by desired registries in /software/kubernetes/web-ui/deploy_local_code.sh*.
 It should look like this <registry:tag>
 2. Execute the script from step 1 (sudo migh be needed).
-This builds and puses the Web-UI image to the desired registry.
+This builds and puhses the Web-UI image to the desired registry.
  3. Reference the pushed image in the Helm chart of the Web-UI: */software/kubernetes/web-ui/helm-flask/values.yaml* (line 8-9).
 Again in the form: <registry:tag>

 ### API-server